DeepDiverGuy/MSKS_EIS_test_project/README.md

     - Name
     - Contact Number
     - Email Address
     - Actions
         - View
         - Edit
         -  Delete

  # Project Doesn't Contain
 - JQuery, because:
-    - Struggled for 4 days just to solve a stupid Microsoft Visual Studio Installation problem (.NET Sdk PATH).
+    - Struggled for 2 days for hardware issues & another 2 days just to solve a stupid Microsoft Visual Studio Installation problem (.NET Sdk PATH).
 Totally on Microsoft.
-    - Didn't have prior knowledge
+    - Didn't have prior knowledge.
+Takes time to figure out.
     - So, I didn't get enough time.
 I did all the coding in 1 night only.
+    - I believe, if given more time, I could do it.